 We know from experience that 1More has a proven track record for delivering premium audio products at affordable prices, and its latest true wireless earbuds, the $80 ColorBuds 2, appear to be no exception.
 Packed with active noise cancellation (ANC), transparency mode, and wireless charging, you can buy them today in black, white, and gold.
-And 1More is offering a $10 discount for if you use the code “COLORBUDS2.”
+And 1More is offering a $10 discount for orders received before October 5 if you use the code “COLORBUDS2.”

 They’re the most recent set of true wireless earbuds from smaller brands that manage to include a huge array of features for well less than $100, putting pressure on more established brands like Jabra, whose recently released Elite 3 also cost $80.